JaccoGritter/galgje/README.md

 continue until word is guessed

+only one letter can be entered you can pick any word to be guessed when word is guessed "Game over" is alerted

 new:
-* only one letter can be entered
-* you can pick any word to be guessed
+turns added
-* when word is guessed "Game over" is alerted
+when turns=0 "Game over" is alerted